martin0004/drone_perception_system/README.md

 	- QYawStd = 0.08

 - Charts of yaw and yaw error were obtained from the simulator before and after the measurement update and yaw noise were implemented (see below).
 Before this implementation, we can clearly see a drift in estimated yaw.
 The error remains less than 0.1 after implementation.

-- Note that there is an extra line in the bottom chart representing estimated yaw standard deviation.

 - There is are sudden “jumps” in magnetometer readings.
 This is only due to the yaw value oscillating around pi rads (180o).
 Since yaw is measured from -pi rad (-180o) to pi rad (180o), when the angle is close to these values the noise may cause the reading value to jump ±2pi rad (360o).